Jacqueline Mbabazi: Work experience

 Following her studies at Makerere University, she taught at Kitante Hill Secondary School, between 1976 until 1981.
 Following her return from exile in 1988, she worked with the Uganda Ministry of Defence, to set up the National Enterprise Corporation (NEC), a government organisation that aimed to re-integrate retired soldiers from the Uganda Bush War into civilian life.

 She was one of the Ugandan technocrats who founded the Uganda Revenue Authority (URA) in 1992.
 Her initial position at the URA was Assistant Commissioner for Customs and Excise.
 She later became Deputy Commissioner and then Commissioner for Customs and Excise.
 In 1999, she left the Uganda Revenue Authority, to form, along with others, the Agency for National Development, a non-governmental organisation to help youth and women.
 She served as a non-Executive Director and Head of Training.
 After 3 years in that position, she served as the Managing Director of Luweero Industries Limited, a government-owned small-arms manufacturer.
 She retired from government service.

 On 8 December 2017 Mbabazi was appointed as chairperson for the board of directors of the Uganda Microfinance Regulatory Authority.

+Political Career

+Jacqueline is the Member of Parliament representing Older persons in Western Uganda in the 12th Parliament where she doubles as Minister of State for Gender, Labour and Social Development, Elderly Affairs.
+During the 2026 general elections, she was declared unopposed for the above seat after her opponent Patrick Mutabwire Kyamukaate failed to meet the nomination requirements.